General Info – summary

 SA Tree No. 72.

 Family: Proteaceae: (Protea family).
 Members of this family occur mainly in the southern hemisphere.
 Universal characteristics are few.
 All are woody trees or shrubs.
 Anthers are basifixed and the superior Ovary is sessile.
 Flowers are contained in a compound inflorescence and 4 Tepals are present.
 There are about 80 genera and at least 1 600 species including the Australian Macadamia.
 (South Africa has now become one of the biggest producers of Macadamia nuts).
 In South Africa, there are 16 genera and 300 species.
 6 genera (examples on this website) have species that are trees.
 These are Brabejum, Faurea, Leucadendron, Leucospermum, Mimetes and Protea.
 Currently the genus Protea has the most species.
 Protea gaguedi is the only species found in Namibia.
 The South African Protea flowers all have a superior Ovary containing a single ovule.
 The Stigma is a tiny groove resting on the top of the pollen presenter.
 The Style is long and thin.
 The silky appearance of the wood is due to the presence of medullary rays (are pith rays used for the radial conduction of water, minerals and organic substances).
-Leaves are Sclerophyllous (type of drought resisting vegetation adapted to prevent water loss with hard, leathery, evergreen leaves that that develop on narrowly spaces nodes).
+Leaves are Sclerophyllous (type of drought resisting vegetation adapted to prevent water loss with hard, leathery, evergreen leaves that that develop on narrowly spaced nodes).
 This family has similar Leaves to the Glossopteridales whose fossil leaf remains resemble the modern protea.
 These fossils were prevalent more than 200 million years ago.
 This was a time before the breakup of the super continent – Gondwanaland – due to continental drift.

 Conservation: National Status: L C (Least Concern.
 Assessed: 2019 (A.G.
 Rebelo, H. Mtshali and L. von Staden).
 Population trend is stable.